1. About inhaled salbutamol

-- Faster heartbeat for a short while – make sure you are not taking more than the prescribed dose.
-If this happens regularly, talk to your doctor or nurse as you may need your treatment reviewed so that you don't need to use your salbutamol as often.
+- faster heartbeat for a short while – make sure you are not taking more than the prescribed dose.
+If this happens regularly, talk to your doctor or nurse as you may need your treatment reviewed so that you do not need to use your salbutamol as often.

-- Muscle cramps – if you get unusual muscle ache, which isn't from exercise or hard work, talk to your doctor.
+- muscle cramps – if you get unusual muscle ache, which is not from exercise or hard work, talk to your doctor.

 8. Pregnancy and breastfeeding

 Salbutamol is generally considered safe to use in pregnancy and while breastfeeding.
 Some women find that their asthma gets better during pregnancy, some see no change at all, and for others it will be worse.

 Always tell your health professional if you are pregnant.